 The categories are what determines the number of points you need for a free night.
 That’s the most vital classification.

 Categories and hotel brands are unrelated: within the same brand, some hotels are in Category 1 while others are in Category 5.
 There’s no correlation, even though of course the most luxurious brands are mostly in the higher categories.
 But categories depend on many factors, most importantly the hotel’s location and what the cost of living is over there.

 Why you should know Marriott hotel brands

 With 30 brands, it can be confusing to search for hotels.
 I mean you probably have heard of Ritz-Carlton, and you know right away that it is a very luxurious brand.
 But you probably don’t know the 29 others, unless you’re a total travel rewards nerd like.
 That’s normal!

 So if I tell you to choose between “St. Regis” and “SpringHill Suites” and you don’t know those brands, you might think they’re comparable… but they’re worlds apart.
 If you don’t know the brands, you’ll have to check everything each time you do a hotel search in a new destination.
-That’s long.
+That’s time-consuming.

-The point is that if you at least knowing the brands’ overall positioning, it will definitely make your searches a lot easier and faster.
+The point is that if you at least knowing the brands’ overall positioning, it will definitely make all of your hotel searches a lot easier and faster.
 If you see a St. Regis that is cheap (with cash or with points), you’ll know right away that that’s a way better deal than a SpringHill Suites at a similar price.

 You won’t have to always check every hotel to get an idea of what to expect.
 It’s useful to help you decide between properties, by knowing which hotel brands are meant to be more upscale or offer more services.